Build a Strategic Plan Around Educational Equity

 AISD leaders have carefully designed a plan to embed equity in education, including in their own decision-making process.
 This is an example of one of the tools this team uses for equity policy development and planning:

-Educational equity in AISD means that each child receives what they need to develop to their full academic and social potential.
-As district leaders prepared to develop a new strategic plan, the AISD Equity office began collecting data.
+In AISD, achieving educational equity means providing each child with what they need to develop their full academic and social potential.
+As district leaders prepared to develop a new strategic plan, the AISD Equity Office collected data.
 Using the following nine steps, AISD developed an equity action plan.

 - Identify underserved and marginalized groups.
 Examples include students of color, students with disabilities and students who aren’t native English language speakers.